C6Sucrose/C6Sucrose/README.md

 # Experience
 * 1+ years building games and interactive experiences using Unity and C#, Assembly x86 and Python
 * 1+ years diving into AI and its specialized aspects.
-Focused on ML/Gen AI/Computer Vision
+Focused on Computer Vision and Language Processing
 * Adequate experience in 3D modeling and Digital content creation with Blender
 * Background in a conjunction of language levels like C++, C#, Assembly and Python